sagemath/sage_sample/README.rst

 https://docs.travis-ci.com/user/for-beginners explains how to enable automatic Travis CI builds for your GitHub-hosted project.

-The scripts download and install binary releases (7.1-7.4) from a SageMath mirror.
+The scripts download and install the last two binary releases from a SageMath mirror.
 Edit ``.travis-install.sh`` if some optional or experimental SageMath packages need to be installed prior to running your package.
-Edit ``.travis.yml`` to change the list of SageMath versions used.

 Automatically deploying documentation to GitHub pages using Travis CI
 ---------------------------------------------------------------------